russelltsherman/proj-debops/doc/PYENV.md

 pyenv-virtualenv is a pyenv plugin that provides features to manage virtualenvs and [conda](https://conda.io/docs/using/envs.html) environments for Python on UNIX-like systems.

+## install Virtualenv

+Virtualenv should be installed using pip into your system python.

+`pip install virtualenv`

 ## Install Pyenv

 Download and install Pyenv either [from the github](https://github.com/pyenv/pyenv#installation) or use homebrew.